rf20008/TheDiscordMathProblemBotRepo2/docs/commands-documentation.md

 # Empty messages?

-This bot heavily utilizes embeds for its messages.
-If you deny that permission, the bot will not be able to send its messages.
+This bot  utilizes embeds for its messages.
+If you deny that permission, some messages may be empty (and there may be 403 errors.)
 # Math Problem Related

 ## show_problem_info